How hot is too hot to walk your dog

 A dog in a paddling pool on a summer's day

-The most popular way to keep your pet safe in the sun was to avoid dog walks during the hottest hours of the daytime – a huge 78% of you said you do this already.
+The most popular way to keep your pet safe in the summer was to avoid dog walks during the hottest daytime hours – 78% of you said you do this already.

 Almost 54% of the dog owners who responded to our survey said they put ice cubes in their dogs’ water bowls to cool off their hot dogs in summer.